joepbuhre/uploaderr/README.md

 ## Installation

+To run Uploaderr for production, follow these steps:

+1. Copy the docker compose file
+2. Copy the example.env
+3. Run `docker compose up`
+4. All set!

-To run Uploaderr, follow these steps:
+To run Uploaderr for dev environment, follow these steps:

 1. Clone the repository: